nakigoe/nakigoe/README.md

 ## Python, Selenium library

+### <a href="https://fas.st/t/jptRsd9W" target="_blank">Dreampress.ai</a> (Writers' AI) Free Daily Tokens Collecton Automation

+⭐YAML GitHub Actions bot that automates free daily tokens' collection on <a href="https://fas.st/t/jptRsd9W" target="_blank">dreampress.ai</a> (that is my referral link.
+By using that link and subscribing to their service, You help the student (me) acquire a new laptop and fund my education abroad):
+<br> <a href="github.com/nakigoe/dreampress-ai-tokens" target="_blank">github.com/nakigoe/dreampress-ai-tokens</a>

 ### HH.RU (Russian Job Board) Automation

 ⭐ Automation of sending resumes and cover letters to HH·RU (Russian jobs website),